mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/6XTV6FWOfLg?t=26923">16:30</a> GMT, {% include _trickperson.html name="Jon Martin" twitter="OldMoatJon" %} took over from James to introduce our next guests...

-At <a href="https://youtu.be/6XTV6FWOfLg?t=27078">16:30-17:00</a> GMT, {% include _trickperson.html name="Ben Sparks" twitter="SparksMaths" website="https://www.bensparks.co.uk" %} showed Jon a card trick, then taught Jon hoe to do it.
+At <a href="https://youtu.be/6XTV6FWOfLg?t=27078">16:30-17:00</a> GMT, {% include _trickperson.html name="Ben Sparks" twitter="SparksMaths" website="https://www.bensparks.co.uk" %} showed Jon a card trick, then taught Jon how to do it.

 At <a href="https://youtu.be/6XTV6FWOfLg?t=28825">17:00-17:30</a> GMT, {% include _trickperson.html name="Katie Steckles" twitter="stecks" website="https://www.katiesteckles.co.uk" youtube="katiesteckles" %} showed Jon a trick involving four digit numbers made by three rods.
 On 20 November, Katie is running virtual maths retreats with James Grime for <a href="http://vmr-y789-nov20.eventbrite.co.uk">year 7-9</a> and <a href="http://vmr-y1011-nov20.eventbrite.co.uk">year 10-11</a> students.